Our Learning Program:

 Curriculum Enhancement Opportunities:

-If you are interested in your child being a part of this fun, learning and social environment, please contact Amy Schloerb, Fair Lawn Speech Therapist, at 201-797-7440, x238 or by email at ASchloerb@ctcacademy.org
+If you are interested in your child being a part of this fun, learning and social environment, please contact Amy Bergeson, Fair Lawn Head of Speech Therapy, at 201-797-7440, x3238 or by email at ABergeson@ctcacademy.org

 Community Based Instruction Program: The Community Based Instruction (CBI) program is infused into our education curriculum beginning at our Middle School grade levels.
 The CBI program focuses on three domains: vocational- work skills and career exploration, community living- restaurants, shopping, etc., and recreational- bowling, parks, etc. Our CBI program allows our students to generalize skills from the classroom into “real life settings” and supports preparation for successful transitions into adulthood and community.